Demailly-Lelong numbers on complex spaces: Slope versus Demailly--Lelong number

-In this section, we recall a few notions of pluripotential theory on singular spaces.
-We set $\dc = \frac{\ii}{2\pi}(\db -\pl)$ so that $\ddc = \frac{\ii}{\pi} \ddb$.
-In the sequel, we shall always suppose $X$ is an $n$-dimensional reduced complex analytic space.
+In the sequel, we shall always suppose that $X$ is an $n$-dimensional reduced complex analytic space.
+We denote by $X^\reg$ the complex manifold of regular points of $X$.
+The set of singular points

+is a complex analytic subset of $X$ of complex codimension greater than or equal to $1$.
 By definition, for each point $x \in X$, there exist an open neighborhood $U$ of $x$ and a local embedding $j: U \hookrightarrow \BC^N$ for some $N \in \BN^\ast$.
 The notion of smooth functions/forms on $X$ can be defined by setting as functions/forms on $X^\reg$ which extend smoothly under any local embedding.
-Similarly, one also has analytic notions of holomorphic functions and plurisubharmonic (psh) functions.
+The operators $\pl, \db, \dd, \dc,$ and $\ddc$ are well-defined by duality.
+We refer to \cite{Demailly_1985} for a detailed presentation of these concepts.